HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 The accessibility tree has a computation system that assigns the accessible name (if there is one) to a control, widget, group, or landmark such that it can be announced or targeted by assistive technology.

-The accessible name can be derived from an element's content (such as button text), an attribute (such as an image alt text value), or an associated element (such as a programmatically associated label for a form control[TODO: link to form labels section]).
+The accessible name can be derived from an element's content (such as button text), an attribute (such as an image `alt` text value), or an associated element (such as a programmatically associated `label` for a form control).
 There is a specificity ranking that happens to determine which value is assigned to the accessible name if there are multiple potential sources.

+  {# TODO (Authors) - link to form labels section #}

-For more information about accessible names visit Léonie Watson's article, What is an accessible name?
+For more information about accessible names visit Léonie Watson's article, <a hreflang="en" href="https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/">What is an accessible name?</a>

 We can also use ARIA to provide accessible names for elements.
-There are two ARIA attributes that accomplish this, aria-label and aria-labelledby.
+There are two ARIA attributes that accomplish this, <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA14.html">`aria-label`</a> and <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA16.html">`aria-labelledby`</a>.
 Either of these attributes will "win" the accessible name computation and override the natively derived accessible name.
 It is important to use these two attributes with caution, and be sure to test with a screen reader or look at the accessibility tree to confirm that the accessible name is what your users will expect.
-When using ARIA to name an element, it is important to ensure that the WCAG 2.5.3, Label in Name criterion has not been violated, which expects visible labels to be at least a part of its accessible name.
+When using ARIA to name an element, it is important to ensure that the <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/label-in-name.html">WCAG 2.5.3, Label in Name</a> criterion has not been violated, which expects visible labels to be at least a part of its accessible name.

-The aria-label attribute allows a developer to provide a string value and this will be used for the accessible name for the element.
+The `aria-label` attribute allows a developer to provide a string value and this will be used for the accessible name for the element.
 It is worth noting that voice to text users may have difficulty targeting controls that are named without visible text as a reference.
 People with cognitive disabilities often benefit from visible text as well.
 An invisible accessible name is better than no accessible name, however, in most cases, a visible label should either supply the accessible name or at a minimum be contained within an element's accessible name.

-We found that 53% of desktop pages (up from 40% in 2020) and 52% of mobile home pages (up from 39% in 2020) had at least one element with the aria-label attribute, making it the most popular ARIA attribute for providing accessible names, with a very large increase in usage in 1 year.
+We found that 53% of desktop pages (up from 40% in 2020) and 52% of mobile home pages (up from 39% in 2020) had at least one element with the `aria-label` attribute, making it the most popular ARIA attribute for providing accessible names, with a very large increase in usage in 1 year.
 This could be a positive indication that more elements that previously were lacking an accessible name now have one.
 However, it could also signify an increase in elements having no visible label, which could negatively impact people with cognitive disabilities and voice to text users.

-The aria-labelledby attribute accepts an id reference as its value, which associates it with another element in the interface to provide its accessible name.
+The `aria-labelledby` attribute accepts an `id` reference as its value, which associates it with another element in the interface to provide its accessible name.
 The element becomes "labelled by" this other element which supplies its accessible name.
-We found that 21% of desktop pages (up from 18%  in 2020) and 20% of mobile pages (up from 16% in 2020)  had at least one element with the aria-labelledby attribute.
+We found that 21% of desktop pages (up from 18%  in 2020) and 20% of mobile pages (up from 16% in 2020) had at least one element with the `aria-labelledby` attribute.

-The aria-describedby attribute can be used in cases where a more robust description is needed for an element.
+The `aria-describedby` attribute can be used in cases where a more robust description is needed for an element.
 It also accepts an id reference as its value to connect with descriptive text that exists elsewhere in the interface.
 It does not supply the accessible name; it should be used in conjunction with an accessible name as a supplement, not a replacement.
-We found that 13% of desktop pages and 12% of mobile pages had at least one element with the aria-describedby attribute.
+We found that 13% of desktop pages and 12% of mobile pages had at least one element with the `aria-describedby` attribute.
 Fun fact!
-We found 1,886 websites with the attribute aria-lavel, which is a misspelling of the aria-label attribute!
+We found 1,886 websites with the attribute `aria-lavel`, which is a misspelling of the `aria-label` attribute!
 Be sure to run those automated checks to pick up these easily avoidable errors.

 #### Where do buttons get their accessible names from?

 Buttons typically get their accessible names from their content or an ARIA attribute.
-Per the first rule of ARIA, if an element can derive its accessible name without the use of ARIA, this is preferable.
+Per the <a hreflang="en" href="https://www.w3.org/TR/using-aria/#rule1">first rule of ARIA</a>, if an element can derive its accessible name without the use of ARIA, this is preferable.
 Therefore a  `<button>` should get its accessible name from its text content rather than an ARIA attribute if possible.

 There is a common implementation where text content is not used to supply the accessible name because the button is a graphical control using an image or icon.
 This can be problematic for voice to text users who need to target the control without visible text and should not be used if visible text is an option.
 We found that 57% of buttons on desktop sites and 57% of buttons on mobile sites get their accessible name from content.
 We also found that 29% of buttons on desktop sites and 27% of buttons on mobile sites get their accessible names from the `aria-label` attribute.